 With Google slated to unveil the successor to its first-ever smartphone on October 4th, the rumor mill is spitting out a lot of rumors.
 Almost everything is already known about the two upcoming flagships from Google.
 Reputed leaker Evan Blass recently leaked a couple of Pixel 2 renders that you can see below.
 The only new information these renders had was the position of the Google search bar.
-Not only is it at the bottom, thus easily accessible, it is in the dock along with the icons.
+Not only is it at the bottom, thus easily accessible, but it is also in the dock along with the icons.
 Whether that looks better than before is a debatable topic.
-But if you would like to replicate that look onto your Android, here’s how you can.
+But if you would like to replicate Pixel 2 look onto your Android, here’s how you can.

 Don’t miss: Download Google Pixel 2 Stock Wallpapers

 We will be using a launcher that most Android users already use, Nova Launcher.
 Now, repositioning the search bar towards the bottom is quite simple and isn’t something you would need Nova Launcher for.
 But there’s more to this look than simply placing the Google search bar in the dock.
 Because if you do that, the result is something like this :

 So here are the settings that you’ll need to tweak in order to get the new Pixel 2 look.
 You can access settings on Nova Launcher by long pressing an empty space on the home screen, just in case you didn’t know.

 Oh and do place the search bar in the dock already before proceeding further.

 Once you open the Nova Settings, the first option here is Desktop.
 In the desktop settings, you can tweak the look of the search bar by going to Search bar style.
 Here, select the rounded search bar under Bar Style.

 Scroll down and then under Logo Style select the colorful ‘G’ logo for the search bar.
 In the preview window, you can see that now you have a search bar like on the leaked Pixel 2 render.

 Also read: 4 Awesome Icon Packs You’ll Love [#20]